-Several on-going discussions, projects and activities are focussing on improving the situation with education of Roma people, but no legal changes have been made to guarantee non-discrimination and equality in this field so far.
-There are on-going discussions on the issue.
-Eight Roma information centres are established and functioning for over two years to support implementation of the strategy and to monitor the situation on the ground.
-More than 50 Roma NGOs are working on countering the issue of segregation in education.
+Eight Roma information centres were established to support the implementation of the strategy and to monitor the situation on the ground.
+Many Roma NGOs are working on countering the issue of segregation in education.
 However, segregation continues and is becoming even more visible with the increase in the number of Roma pupils.
+The Macedonian Helsinki Committee filed a case to the Commission for Protection against Discrimination in relation to segregation against five primary schools in Bitola.
+122

 Special provisions provide for education of pupils and students with disabilities.
 These are educated according to the laws on primary and secondary education.
 Notably, students with special educational needs are provided with appropriate conditions for acquiring basic education and life skills in regular and special primary schools and are entitled to individual assistance for the acquisition of primary education.
+123